Last Updated on by

 3. Health and Disease Control

 Many dog enthusiasts that are against crossbreeds say that the mini hippo would be prone to many health issues.
-Although this isn’t entirely true, it’d also be wrong to tout that this breed isn’t prone to diseases, but just like many other dogs such as the mini walrus dog.
+Although this isn’t entirely true, it’d also be wrong to tout that this breed isn’t prone to diseases, but no more than many other dogs such as the mini walrus dog.